 The Von Voigtlander Gynecology clinic also includes Mieke Beckman, LMSW, CST, a social worker and sexual health counselor who offers resources and education to patients and families regarding topics such as managing puberty, appropriate social boundaries, safety, healthy relationships, sexual health, and sexual assault prevention.
 You can review the full list of Sex Education Resources here.

-This clinic is reserved for those patients 16 years and older for whom existing options in the School of Dentistry may not be adequate.
+The Delta Dental Integrated Special Care Clinic is reserved for those patients 16 years and older for whom existing options in the School of Dentistry may not be adequate.
 The clinic helps those with developmental and/or intellectual disabilities, acquired cognitive disabilities including dementia; progressive neurologic conditions; physical disabilities that limit mobility, vision, hearing; chronic and complex medical problems.

-Treats patients from birth to 16 years of age who are medically compromised, physically and/or mentally challenged, and who present oral diseases.
+C.S.
+Mott's Children's Hospital Pediatric Dentistry treats patients from birth to 16 years of age who are medically compromised, physically and/or mentally challenged, and who present oral diseases.

 The University of Michigan Medical School was among the first major institutions in the nation to organize and develop an independent Department of Physical Medicine and Rehabilitation.
-It offers patient care for those with disabilities, including clinics that focus on amputee care; brain injury and concussion; pediatric rehabilitation; rehabilitation psychology and neuropsychology; and spinal cord injuries, among others.
+It offers patient care for those with disabilities, including specialty clinics that focus on amputee care; brain injury and concussion; pediatric rehabilitation; rehabilitation psychology and neuropsychology; and spinal cord injuries, among others.

-This specialty clinic largely serves patients who are unable to readily point or provide verbal responses though other patients participate in MACAC testing when appropriate.
+The Michigan Adapted Cognitive Assessment Clinic largely serves patients who are unable to readily point or provide verbal responses though other patients participate in MACAC testing when appropriate.
 Individuals seen in the MACAC are commonly diagnosed with severe cerebral palsy and brain injury though any patient requiring this specialized testing will be considered for evaluation regardless of diagnosis.